What is Halloween anyway?

 Effort is the best indicator of interest.
 How much effort do you put into a Halloween costume?

-There is importance to a good costume, especially when a kids wearing them.
+There is importance to a good costume, especially when a kids wearing it.
 The Halloween costumes our kids wear is a little bit more than just a costume.
 Think about it!
 Costumes let them feel like someone else.
 Who are we allowing them to feel like?
 A superhero?
 A monster?
 Their favorite character?
 An athlete?

 Do you just buy a Daiso witch hat and send your kid to the Halloween event?